 1. Onsite PPA

 Onsite PPAs are characterized by a direct cable connection between the electricity-consuming entity and the renewable power plant.
-The graph shows the situation of a Corporate PPA which is contracted with a Special Purpose Vehicle (SPV) not owned by the offtaker itself since otherwise there would be no Corporate PPA but only an Intercompany PPA closed for accounting reasons.
+The graph shows a corporate PPA situation contracted with a Special Purpose Vehicle (SPV) not owned by the Off-taker itself since otherwise there would be no Corporate PPA.
+Still, only an Intercompany PPA closed for accounting reasons.

-The SPV owner normally has rent the site for the entire project lifetime.
-The agreed PPA price does not include grid fees etc. making Onsite PPAs normally cheaper to comparable volumes delivered over grid-based solutions.
-However, since the plant is not connected to the public grid and is outside of the transmission system operator’s responsibility, there are normally no Energy Attribute Certificates being delivered to the offtaker.
-The offtaker very often must treat these PPAs as leasing contracts (e.g. under IFRS 10) in the corporate accounting since the offtaker is normally proactively involved in the development process of the renewable energy asset.
+The SPV owner has typically to rent the site for the entire project lifetime.
+The agreed PPA price does not include grid fees, making Onsite PPAs typically cheaper to comparable volumes delivered over grid-based solutions.
+However, since the plant is not connected to the public grid and is outside of the transmission system operator's responsibility, there are usually no Energy Attribute Certificates delivered to the Off-taker.
+The Off-taker very often must treat these PPAs as leasing contracts (e.g., under IFRS 10) incorporate accounting since the Off-taker usually is proactively involved in the development process of the renewable energy asset.

-Therefore, Onsite PPAs induce the risk that the PPA might affect the offtaker’s balance sheet and corresponding financing covenants.
+Therefore, Onsite PPAs induce the risk that the PPA might affect the Off-taker's balance sheet and corresponding financing covenants.
 Onsite PPAs were by far the most contracted Corporate PPA category in the last decade.
 However, their application remains limited due to the scarcity of qualified sites.
-Consequently, larger volumes are commonly contracted under Offsite PPAs which became the predominant Corporate PPA category in terms of installed renewable energy capacity.
+Consequently, larger volumes are commonly acquired under Offsite PPAs, which became the predominant Corporate PPA category in installing renewable energy capacity.

 2. Offsite PPA

-Offsite PPAs are defined as direct agreements between a developer or independent power producer and the Corporate Offtaker by using the grid and therefore, balancing responsible parties for transporting electricity from the supply side to the buy-side.
-Under these PPAs, the created EACs are allocated from the SPV to the offtaker.
-This can basically be realized based on two fundamental Offsite PPA types: Physical PPAs that include the physical delivery of renewable electricity and Virtual PPAs which are only a financial hedge against volatile power market prices.
+Offsite PPAs are defined as direct agreements between a developer or independent power producer and the Corporate Offtaker using the grid.
+Therefore, it balances responsible parties for transporting electricity from the supply side to the buy-side.
+Under these PPAs, the created EACs are allocated from the SPV to the Off-taker.
+This can be realized based on two fundamental Offsite PPA types: Physical PPAs that include the physical delivery of renewable electricity and Virtual PPAs, which are only a financial hedge against volatile power market prices.

-The PPA price normally also includes the price for ECS which are delivered under the Corporate PPA (bundled EAC).
+The PPA price typically includes the ECS price, delivered under the Corporate PPA (bundled EAC).
 The Balancing Responsible Party (utility or energy trader) physically receives the renewable electricity output.
-In case the balancing responsible party also receives electricity parties other than the SPV (e.g. from fossil fuel plants), it could be the case that the electricity delivered to the offtaker is “grey” as described in the chapter “Grey Power Markets”.
+In case the responsible balancing party also receives electricity parties other than the SPV (e.g., from fossil fuel plants), it could be the case that the electricity delivered to the Off-taker is "grey" as described in the chapter "Grey Power Markets."

-However, the sustainability is still proven since the EACs received can track the origination of the renewable energy back to the specific SPV.
-In addition, the renewable energy plant is often build only because of this agreement, so the offtaker can directly influence that a new renewable energy asset gets online fostering the energy transition.
-Due to the necessity of integrating a Balancing Responsible Party (BRP), there is often a so-called Balancing Agreement closed between the BRP and the PPA counterparts which covers the exact process of physically delivering electricity.
+However, the sustainability is still proven since the EACs received can track renewable energy's origination back to the specific SPV.
+The renewable energy plant is often built only because of this agreement, so the Off-taker can directly influence that a new renewable energy asset gets online, fostering the energy transition.
+Due to the necessity of integrating a Balancing Responsible Party (BRP), there is often a so-called Balancing Agreement closed between the BRP and the PPA counterparts, which covers the exact process of physically delivering electricity.
 Depending on this contract, only one party or both parties can pay a balancing fee.

-In contrast to a Physical PPA, a Virtual PPA does not contain a physical delivery between the SPV and the offtaker.
+In contrast to a Physical PPA, a Virtual PPA does not contain a physical delivery between the SPV and the Off-taker.
 It is a financial hedge purely based on the electricity price.
-Consequently, these agreements are commonly only applicable for offsite solutions due to the absence of the physical energy delivery.
+Consequently, these agreements are commonly only applicable for offsite solutions due to the absence of physical energy delivery.
 Assume that the electricity price P1 is the current price on the day-ahead market.
-This market price is used as the underlying of the Virtual PPA which is called Settlement Price.
-In addition to defining the settlement price, both parties agree on a so-called strike price which serves as a benchmark and which is fixed during a certain period of time (PPA tenor).
+This market price is used as the underlying of the Virtual PPA, which is called Settlement Price.
+In addition to defining the settlement price, both parties agree on a so-called strike price that serves as a benchmark and is fixed during a certain period (PPA tenor).
 There might be three scenarios:

-In this case, the SPV would earn more than allowed because it agreed together with the offtaker on a strike price which is lower.
-In order to stick to the agreed price, the SPV has to compensate the offtaker by paying the difference between P1 – Strike Price.to the offtaker.
+In this case, the SPV would earn more than allowed because it agreed together with the Off-taker on a lower strike price.
+To stick to the agreed price, the SPV has to compensate the Off-taker by paying the difference between P1 – Strike Price to the Off-taker.

-In the case, the offtaker would consume electricity to costs lower than allowed under the Virtual PPA.
-The SPV would earn less than it is allowed to earn under this contract.
-Consequently, the offtaker has to pay the difference between Strike Price – P1 to the SPV.
+In this case, the Off-taker would consume electricity to costs lower than allowed under the Virtual PPA.
+The SPV would earn less than it is permitted to make under this contract.
+Consequently, the Off-taker has to pay the difference between Strike Price – P1 to the SPV.